sporebyte/mle/README.md

 The input molecules were pre-processed by using the `rdkit` python module that contains a function to select for cannonical SMILE molecules.
 A short script to remove any duplicates was also utilized.

+As all molecules from the dataset were cannonical and had no duplicates, the output dataset was the same one as the dataset received.

 ### LSTM Training